KnapsackPro/docs.knapsackpro.com/_posts/2019-03-16-run-parallel-jobs-on-semaphore-ci-2-0-to-get-faster-ci-build-time.md

 ### Ruby on Rails config for Semaphore 2.0

-`knapack_pro` gem supports environment variables provided by Semaphore CI 2.0 to run your tests.
+`knapsack_pro` gem supports environment variables provided by Semaphore CI 2.0 to run your tests.
 You will have to define a few things in `.semaphore/semaphore.yml` config file.

 - You need to set `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC`.
 If you don't want to commit secrets in yml file then you can <a href="https://docs.semaphoreci.com/article/66-environment-variables-and-secrets" target="_blank" rel="nofollow">follow this guide</a>.
 - You need to create as many jobs with unique names (Node 0 - Knapsack Pro, Node 1 - Knapsack Pro etc) as many parallel jobs you want to run.
 If your test suite is long you should use more parallel jobs.